 - TermStop Reticulation

-For further information about termite barriers and treatment options please contact us.
+For further information about termite management and treatment options please contact us.

-We are able to tailor customised physical barrier and termite protection systems for both post and pre-construction termite prevention treatments, now referred to as Termite Management Systems as part of AS 3660.1-2014.
+We are able to tailor customised termite management and protection systems for both post and pre-construction termite prevention treatments.

 We’ll get RID of ’em even when the others can’t!